Wearing the Wood Badge

 Bottom line, when it is appropriate to wear the beads - with or without the other parts of the official Wood Badge regalia.
 I know that the beads can be worn alone with the scout uniform, but never with a t-shirt, but need clarification on the questions above.

 Here it is.
-The source for this information is from the BSA's Volunteer Training Associate Director from 1999; this information has not changed since and won't change as you'll read why.
+The source for this information is from two BSA's Volunteer Training Associate Directors; one from 1999; the other from 2009.
+Both state the same information; the information has not changed since and won't change as you'll read why.

 The Wood Badge is the one training accomphishment shared and mutually accepted by all members of the World Organization of Scouting Movements (WOSM).
 It is designed for wear with a neckerchief and slide (or woggle).
-In other countries it is typically worn with a neckerchief or scarf and some sort of holder with very few exceptions.
+In other countries the Wood Badge is typically worn with a unit or national neckerchief or scarf and some sort of holder with very few exceptions.

 Wood Badge beads and neckerchief